 OPEN July – Late March/April (Sat, Sun).
 Find Swan Valley Sisters at 1715 Gnangara Road, Henley Brook.

 This hugely popular spot is owned and run by another prominent Swan Valley family.
 Kato’s is a great place to grab some freshly picked grapes and pomegranates.

 Be sure to try Marlene’s freshly made fruit gelato too!
 It’s absolutely scrumptious and contains no nasties.

 OPEN January – April (Fri, Sat, Sun).
 Find Kato’s at 3000 at 3000 West Swan Road, Caversham.

-Find out more about this trail on the Swan Valley’s Website.
+Find out more about the Swan Valley Fresh Seasonal Produce Trail on the Swan Valley’s Website.